The only industry conference for adventure sports events organisers.

 Who?
 You!

-Tickets? £99, including refreshments and lunch.
-Limited availability HERE
+Tickets? £99, including refreshments and lunch (buy your ticket HERE)

 Conference Aims